shipyardapp/Shipyard-Documentation/docs/reference/fleets.md

 Clicking the Blueprint/Language you want to use will result in a new Vessel being added to the canvas.
 Hovering over a Blueprint/Language will give you more information about how it can be used.

 You can always search for a specific Blueprint using the search bar at the top.
 This will pre-filter the list to what you're looking for.

+You can also duplicate existing Vessels by hovering over the Vessel and clicking the copy icon in the top right corner.
+This option requires that the original Vessel first be saved.

 :::note
 With our new updated Fleet Builder, you are no longer able to use pre-existing Vessels in a Fleet.
 We recommend creating all of your new Vessels from the Fleet Builder view.